MikeN64/ReadSeleniumDemo/README.md

 2. Download selenium chrome driver from this link: https://sites.google.com/a/chromium.org/chromedriver/home

-3. Copy the directory path of the chrome driver you download in the setting.py
+3. Copy and paste the directory path of the chrome driver you download in the "PATH_TO_CHROMEDRIVER" from setting.py

 4. Run main.py to see the magic!